Best Walks in the Peak District

 Recommended Peak District Guidebooks: Cicerone – Dark Peak Walks: 40 Walks Exploring the Peak District Gritstone and Moorland Landscapes and the White Peak Walks: The Southern Dales.

 Check the weather forecast before you set off – Met Office Peak District Weather

 Height Gained – 620 metres , Distance – 18 km, Time –6 hours

-The highest mountain in any waking area is going to draw the crowds and Kinder Scout is no exception.
+The highest mountain in any walking area is going to draw the crowds and Kinder Scout is no exception, with the routes from Edale being particularly popular.
 The edges around Kinder plateau are where the best walking and scenery is found, but you’ll need to venture into the vast unknown interior to actually bag the Peak District’s highest summit.
 It’s a worthwhile exploration on spongy peat, and with any luck and a bit more precise navigation, you should find yourself thereabouts.

 Height Gained – 600 metres , Distance – 14 km, Time –4 hours

 Dovedale is the classic White Peak walk.
 It’s an exceptionally popular walking area and you’ll struggle to find it to yourself.
 Yet wander a little further than the average tourist, who may not wander too far from their vehicle lest it turns back into a pumpkin, and you’ll leave some of the crowds behind at least!
 The paths are wide and manicured, which makes for some excellent walking.
 This walk from Mud and Routes Local Expert Allen Hudson starts from the village of Alstonefield, with the busiest area being down near Ilam – and the car parks!